Cofer Black

 Joseph Cofer Black (born 1950) is an American former CIA officer who served as director of the Counterterrorism Center in the years surrounding the September 11th attacks, and was later appointed Ambassador-at-Large and Coordinator for Counterterrorism at the State Department by President George W. Bush, serving until his resignation in 2004.
 Prior to his roles combatting terrorism, Black served across the globe in a variety of roles with the Directorate of Operations at the CIA.

 Early life

-A native of Ridgefield, Connecticut, Black completed his BA at the University of Southern California in 1973.
+A native of Ridgefield, Connecticut, Black completed his B.A. at the University of Southern California in 1973.
 The next year he earned a master's degree in international relations, also at USC.
 He then was accepted to a doctoral program at USC, but left in 1975 to join the CIA.

 CIA career up to 1999

 At the CIA, Black trained for the clandestine service and volunteered for Africa based on his knowledge of the region from childhood travels with his father across the continent.
 Initially, he worked as a case officer in Lusaka, Zambia, during the Rhodesian Bush War.
 He then transferred to Somalia, where he served for two years during the conflict between Ethiopians and Somalis.
 He worked in South Africa during the National Party government's war against guerrilla movements opposing the apartheid system.
 While assigned to Kinshasa, Zaire, Black was involved in the Reagan Administration's covert action program to arm anti-communist guerrillas in neighboring Angola.

 In 1993, Black transferred from London to Khartoum, Sudan, where he served as CIA station chief until 1995.
 This was at a low point in U.S.-Sudanese relations, due to the latter's sponsorship of terrorism and the harboring of Carlos the Jackal and al-Qaeda founder Osama bin Laden.
 Black oversaw the collection of human intelligence (HUMINT) on terrorist cells and support structures; toward the end of his tenure, he was targeted by Al Qaeda for assassination (see Woodward, Bush at War, p.
 9).

 In 1995, Black was named the Task Force Chief in the Near East and South Asia Division.
 From June 1998 through June 1999, he served as the Deputy Chief of the Latin America Division.